ibm-cloud-docs/monitoring/agent/config_agent.md

     The list of running containers is displayed.
 Check that a container with name `sysdig-agent` is listed.

-    To see the Sysdig agent logs, you can run the following command:
+    To see the monitoring agent logs, you can run the following command:

     ```
     docker logs sysdig-agent